-- 1. Contract with current Health Home Lead entities as a Care Coordination Organization (CCO) to provide health home services through qualified Care Coordinators directly. - A tribal CCO: - Will receive additional funding at the Indian Health Services (IHS) rate if the Health Home service is provided by a Tribal CCO, serving an AI/AN in a face-to-face setting, conducted by a tribal care coordinator as approved in the State Plan Amendment.
-If you are providing care coordination to someone who is not AI/AN or not conducting face to face care coordination, then you will receive the Health Home reimbursement rate at which ever Tier of services they are currently active in. - Must bill Health Home Services to the contracted Health Home Lead for the established payment allowed.
-Health Home Leads are determined by HCA. - Must determine which populations to provide services to (eligible AI/ANs only or nonnatives as well) - Be aware of each Lead Entities data platform and billing processes. - Attend the Two-Day Health Home Training for Care Coordinators. - 2.
-Contact list of current Health Home Lead organizations is attached along with the map of the Coverage Areas served by each Health Home Lead. - 3.
-Tribes may partner with other tribes or associations to become a Care Coordination Organization if they are in the same coverage area.
-Coverage Area Map attached.
+Contract with current Health Home Lead entities as a Care Coordination Organization (CCO) to provide health home services through qualified Care Coordinators directly.

+A tribal CCO:

+- May receive additional funding at the Indian Health Services (IHS) rate if the Health Home service is provided by a tribal CCO, in a face-to-face setting, conducted by a tribal care coordinator as approved in the State Plan Amendment. - Must bill Health Home Services to the contracted Health Home Lead for the established payment allowed.
+Health Home Leads are determined by HCA. - Must determine which populations to provide services to (eligible AI/ANs only or non-natives as well) - Be aware of each Lead Entities data platform and billing processes. - Attend the Two Day Health Home training for Care Coordinators. - View contact list of current Health Home Lead organizations. - Tribes may partner with other tribes or associations to become a Care Coordination Organization as long as they are in the same coverage area.
+View Coverage Area Map.